 Leganto provides a browser toolbar widget called Cite it! that an instructor can install on any browser.
 While browsing a web page, an instructor can use the installed widget to add the item from the web page to Leganto.
 Cite It! has been tested to work on hundreds of sites.
-The full list of tested sites is maintained in the Leganto UI.An instructor can also import citations in RIS format from a reference management solution, such as RefWorks, or (when enabled) upload citations in Microsoft Word or Excel format and send them directly to the library for processing.
+The full list of tested sites is maintained in the Leganto UI.An instructor can also import citations in RIS, BibTex, or reference file format from a reference management solution, such as RefWorks, or (when enabled) upload citations in Microsoft Word or Excel format and send them directly to the library for processing.

 - An instructor can view information about each citation: availability, status, other reading lists that contain this citation, and how many users have commented on, viewed, or liked the citation.
 An instructor can sort, search for, or refresh the citations.

 - An instructor can view recommendations for related articles that he or she may want to add to the list (when enabled).